Pacific Salmon Foundation

 • green shore initiatives (naturalize hardened shorelines),

-• climate adaptation strategies (protection from heat domes, wildfire recovery guides),
+• climate adaptation strategies (protection from heat domes, wildfire recovery),

 • nearshore and estuary programs (marine debris clean-up, restoration of estuaries), and